swiftlang/swift-evolution/proposals/NNNN-observability.md

 Unlike `ObservableObject` and `@Published`, the properties of an `@Observable` type do not need to be individually marked as observable.
 Instead, all stored properties are implicitly observable.

-For read-only computed properties, an author can add the static `dependencies(of:)` method to claim additional key paths as part of their observation.
+For read-only computed properties, the static `dependencies(of:)` method is used to indicate additional key paths from which the property is computed.
 This is similar to the mechanism that KVO uses to provide additional key paths that have effects to key paths.

 ```swift
 extension MyObject {